waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Navigational Lessons
 - **Test All Puzzle Variables:** When a puzzle has multiple similar elements (e.g., two pits on the same floor), they may not be functionally identical.
 Each variable must be tested independently to avoid missing a unique solution.

-# STRATEGIC PROTOCOL ADDITIONS
 - **Challenge Root Hypothesis in Loops:** When stuck in a repetitive loop, the root hypothesis about how to progress is likely flawed.
 Aggressively re-verify the foundational belief that led to the current strategy instead of just refining the failing strategy itself.
 I must be willing to backtrack to an earlier point and find an entirely different route.

-## Tile & Object Mechanics
-- **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
-Observed as landing zones after falling through a PIT.
-- **Agent Escalation:** When stuck in a puzzle loop and my own hypotheses fail repeatedly, I must escalate to the `puzzle_solver` agent.
-It provides fresh perspectives that can break cognitive fixation, as demonstrated by its correct hypothesis about the narrow path in the Olivine Lighthouse.
 - **Trust Physical Evidence Over Dialogue:** A sign on Route 39 claimed it connected to Ecruteak City, but the path north was a physical dead end.
 Lesson: If NPC or sign dialogue contradicts the observable, physical layout of the map, trust the physical evidence.
 A path that is visibly blocked is blocked, regardless of what a sign says.

-# Navigational Lessons
 - **WARP_CARPET_DOWN**: A traversable warp tile that transitions to the adjacent map when the player moves down onto it.
 - **Tool Maintenance Protocol:** If a tool fails its core function (not just a crash, but produces wrong results), it must be debugged and fixed immediately.
 Attempting to re-use a known-faulty tool is a critical waste of turns.
-- **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
-Its function must be verified by checking for a <Warp> child element in the map XML.
-If a warp exists, it is activated by stepping *onto* the tile.
-If not, it is simply a walkable surface.
+- **Agent Escalation:** When stuck in a puzzle loop and my own hypotheses fail repeatedly, I must escalate to the `puzzle_solver` agent.
+It provides fresh perspectives that can break cognitive fixation, as demonstrated by its correct hypothesis about the narrow path in the Olivine Lighthouse.